crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 You see that this uses a command called `wget` stands for "World Wide Web and get".
 So, that seems to fit.

 In the folder `datasets` of Course 1, you find a file called `QTW58944_protein.fasta`.
-You can try to download this "manually" by clicking on the file.
+You can try to download this "manually" by clicking on the file on the Github website.

-But with our `wget` command it's much simpler
+But with our `wget` command it's much simpler actually:

 `wget https://raw.githubusercontent.com/crolllab/teaching/master/Bioinformatics_Tools/Course_1_Intro_CL/datasets/QTW58944_protein.fasta`

-As a little exercise, find another file on the internet and try to download it.
+As a little exercise, find another file on the internet and try to download it with `wget`.

 ### Copying and moving with `cp` and `mv`

-The `cp` copy command works very simply as a "what" to "where" command.
+The `cp` copy command works simply as a "what" to "where" command.

 Using the file we've downloaded above, create a new copy: